 - Well-disposed: The ability to provide friendly customer service, even during intense situations.

 These are just some of the many characteristics that differentiate between a back-end software developer and a hands-on IT networker or specialist.
 Understanding your individual personality, along with your interests will be the final determining factor in which career path best suits professional goals.
+Interested in working for an eCommerce software development companies with custom software developers?
+Read on.

 We welcome you to visit our career page at any time.
 Though we may not always be hiring, we encourage you to learn more about how you can potentially become a part of the Brave River team.
 To view available positions, you can follow this link.
 And as always, we are only a phone call away at 401-828-6611.